 - Plan who your set piece takers will be

-- Create Mentoring Groups led by a Team Leader with the right personality and add no more than 3 players per leader.
+- Create Mentoring Groups led by a Team Leader with the right personality, add no more than 3 players per leader.

-Mentoring has changed and now works differently, and as a result you can’t just pair up a youngster and a veteran and have them sit at lunch together on Tuesdays.
+Mentoring has changed and now works differently, as a result you can’t just pair up a youngster and veteran and have them sit at lunch together on Tuesdays.
 Players need to be regularly training together to influence each other so they must be in the same squad.
-Don’t forget to make youngsters available for the Under 19’s though to keep up sharpness and fitness when they aren’t breaking the first team.
+Don’t forget to make youngsters available for the Under 19’s.
+This keep up sharpness and fitness when they aren’t breaking the first team.
 An example of a set of mentoring groups is as follows:

 There is a lot going on here so let me explain: